logicsys/pam-python/doc/pam_python.rst

 ==================

-When a PAM handle created by the applications call to PAM's :samp:`pam_start()` function first uses a Python PAM module, |pam_python| invokes it using Python's ``execfile`` function.
+When a PAM handle created by the applications call to PAM's :samp:`pam_start()` function first uses a Python PAM module, |pam_python| executes the module's Python source file.
 The following variables are passed to the invoked module in its global namespace: